ccarabine/Churchbarn-holiday-let/README.md

 * Increase online presence and potentially eliminate the need for external 3rd party letting marketplace in the long term/future, managing all bookings, eliminating all agency fees/commission, increase profitability and take full control of Church Barn brand.

 ### Customer Goals
-* Clear and simple layout so the user can easily  find and view information about the
+* Clear and simple layout so the user can easily  find and view information about the property
 * Easy to navigate
 * Easy to find contact details to get in touch